christiannwamba/jumpstart-react-workshop/README.md

     **Note**
-    For fancy sake, we are adding a different font called `Lato` on line 6.
+    For sake, we are adding a different font called `Lato`.

 2. Open the CSS tab and add the following to it: